-Hearty and comforting, traditional Romanian meatball soup or ciorba de perisoare, this is one of the most popular soups in Romania.
+This hearty and comforting traditional Romanian meatball soup, or ciorba de perisoare, is one of the most popular soups in Romania.

 It is a really typical Romanian soup, another one of those items you will find a recipe for in each and every Romanian family.
 It must be the most popular Romanian soup right after the Semolina Dumpling Chicken Soup.

-It is eaten all through the year, but you can be sure to find this on the Easter or Christmas table as well, it would be either this or the chicken soup.
-Or both!
+It is eaten all through the year, but you can be sure to find it on the Easter or Christmas table as well.
+It would be either this or the chicken soup—or both!

 It is a very comforting, nourishing soup, one slice of bread and some hot, pickled Romanian peppers on the side and you will be satisfied on a regular day.

 But not on Easter Sunday!
-This would be just an appetizer, together with the Boeuf Salad and the colored eggs, mushroom salad with mayonnaise, cheese rolls, meatballs, green onions, radishes, and bread.
+This would be just an appetizer, along with the boeuf salad and the colored eggs, mushroom salad with mayonnaise, spinach roll, Romanian meatballs, green onions, radishes, and bread.

-Followed by a slice of pork or lamb roast with potatoes and sarmale (cabbage rolls) with sour cream, more white bread or polenta.
-And then again followed by the sweets.
+This is followed by a slice of pork or lamb with potatoes and sarmale (cabbage rolls) with sour cream, more white bread, or polenta.
+Then, again, the sweets.
 I am telling you, you leave the table weighing at least two kilos more.

 What is ciorba?

-Ciorba is a kind of soup popular in Romania and other Eastern European countries.
-In Romania there is a difference between a soup and a ciorba, actually, we never call the ciorba soup.
+Ciorba is a soup popular in Romania and other Eastern European countries.
+In Romania, there is a difference between a soup and a ciorba; actually, we never call a ciorba soup.

 A soup is rather thin, more liquid than other ingredients, and most importantly, it is not soured, while a ciorba is full of meat and/or vegetables and is always sour.

-There are different ways of souring ciorba, and you might do it just one way or the other, depending on where you live in Romania.
+There are different ways of souring ciorba, and depending on where you live in Romania, you might do it one way or the other.

-In some regions, people would use bors (borsh), which is fermented wheat bran, other people would use lemon juice, while others only use vinegar.
-My grandmother never used bors, it was not popular in our region, she only ever used vinegar or pickled tarragon leaves and their pickling liquid.
+In some regions, people use bors (borsh), which is fermented wheat bran.
+Others use lemon juice, while others only use vinegar.
+My grandmother never used bors, as it was not popular in our region.
+She only ever used vinegar or pickled tarragon leaves and their pickling liquid.

 Ingredients

-- I use smoked spare ribs to give this soup the typical taste.
-I don't know how this works in your area, but here I have to order them at the butcher's a week in advance.
+Smoked ribs: I use smoked spare ribs to give this soup its typical taste.
+I don't know how this works in your area, but here, I have to order them at the butcher a week in advance.

 How to make Romanian meatball soup?